Livability & Safety

 In some cases, we will invite community members to share certain demographic information.
 This will help us understand if we are gathering input that reflects some of the diversity that exists across the community.

-Check out insight from a recent one-question survey regarding community health on our blog here.
+Check out insight from a recent one-question survey regarding community health on our blog here, and take our 2020 Community Survey here.

 We will use surveys, partner with volunteer canvassers, and meet with block groups as our primary means to capture community input about ways to strengthen community.

-The association is looking to partner with 15 volunteer canvassers to capture community input in a number of ways.
+We are still looking for more bilingual volunteer canvassers to assist with our outreach.
 Each canvasser is asked to contribute approximately 20 hours of time to support this work and will receive a stipend of $16.50 for each hour completed.
-Canvassers will be collecting feedback August - November of 2020.
+Canvassers will be collecting feedback September - November of 2020.
+If you or someone you know is willing to join our team, email

 Register your block group here.
 A representative of PPNA will strive to arrange a time with each group to capture specific thoughts, concerns, and related views about building a stronger community.